-Seeds to sow now: lettuce, rocket, kale, broad beans, beetroot, carrots, bok choy, pak choy, tatsoi, peas, snow peas, chard, silverbeet, coriander, turnips, swedes, radish
+Seeds to sow now: asian greens, broccoli, lettuce, rocket, kale, broad beans, beetroot, silverbeet, coriander, turnips, radish

-Plant from punnets now: cauliflower, kale, broccoli, cabbage, lettuce, silverbeet, perpetual spinach, chard
+Plant from punnets now: cauliflower, kale, broccoli, cabbage, lettuce, silverbeet, spinach

 In the Vegetable Patch

-If you’re removing your tomato plants, let the green ones ripen in a warm place inside.
-If you have a greenhouse you can extend your harvests of tomatoes into late autumn.
+If you're removing your tomato plants, let the green ones ripen in a warm place inside.
+If you have a greenhouse you can extend your tomato harvests into late autumn.

 Late maturing pumpkins left on the vine will be ready to harvest soon.
 Wait until the vines have died back and the stalk starts to brown and harden.
 Leave about 6cm of stalk on when cutting pumpkins off the vine to help them store longterm.

-When removing old crops, cut them down as opposed to yanking them from the soil.
+When removing old crops, you can cut them down as opposed to yanking them from the soil.
 Pulling them breaks up the carefully built soil networks underneath and removes the food source for the microorganisms in the soil.
 If you just chop them down at the root level, the roots will break down and return nutrients to the soil.
-This especially important for beans and peas which hold nitrogen in their roots.
-Once the roots break down, the nitrogen is returned back into the soil in a way that other plants can take it up.

 Keep planting and sowing fast-growing salad greens to ensure you do have something to harvest in the winter.
 Early turnips and radishes are also quick growing and add a little more variety to your harvest.